panoptes/POCS/pocs/utils/google/README.md

 mv <LOCATION_OF_DOWNLOADED_KEY_FILE>/panoptes-survey-pan001.json $PANDIR/.keys/
 ```

-## Authenticating on PANOPTES' Google network
+## Authenticating on PANOPTES Google network

 Once you have your service account key you can authenticate (log in) to the PANOPTES network once and never worry about it again!